 The experience is loaded with emotions, it’s expensive, and it can feel hard to know what to do.

 When we normalize end-of-life conversations and prepare for the inevitable, it truly has the power to change how we live.

 Sharing wishes for end-of-life means we’re more likely to have access to quality care.

-It encourages a sense of control over final moments and ensures we can all die with dignity.
+It encourages a sense of control over the final moments and ensures we can all die with dignity.

-These conversations, though difficult, mean we impact how we’re remembered, our legacy, and what we leave behind.
+Conversations, though difficult, mean we impact how we’re remembered, our legacy, and what we leave behind.

-We started Eirene to provide families with a better funeral arrangement experience one that is different from the traditional, expensive, and complicated process, and we’re here to serve you in this new way.
+We started Eirene to provide families with a better funeral arrangement experience that is different from the traditional, expensive, and complicated process, and we’re here to serve you in this new way.